kodencja/react-table-mocked-json/README.md

 Display data json in a table supported by react-table, react-bootstrap and bootstrap 5.0, with global and column filtering and pagination.
-The table has filtering (global and in columns), pagination, hide / show checkboxes and one extra column for selection.
+The table has filtering (global and in columns), pagination, sorting by columns, hide / show checkboxes and one extra column for selection.

 # Getting Started with Create React App